-This Program is intended to work with and complement existing CDBG-DR Programs; therefore, the eligible applicants are outlined below:

-- R3 Program participants: - Homeowners receiving assistance under the R3 Program and who have received a notice of award for repair, reconstruction, or relocation.
+This Program is intended to work with and complement the R3 Program.
+Therefore, oOnly R3 Program participants that are homeowners receiving assistance under the R3 Program, and who have received a notice of an award for repair, reconstruction, relocation, or new construction are eligible applicants to the CEWRI Program.